Dano's Heuriger on Seneca

 of Dano's on Seneca.
 Karen has been a featured pastry

-chef at the James Beard Foundation on four occasions.
+chef at the James Beard Foundation on seven occasions.

 Her recipe for Caramelized Quince Honey Cake appears